-Every day I read about the ebb and flow of the Corona virus and Covid 19 mostly in liberal publications like the New York Times and The New Yorker and The Washington Post.
+Every day I read about the ebb and flow of the Corona virus and Covid 19, mostly in publications like the New York Times and The New Yorker and The Washington Post.
 These are all good publications and ones that normally give a fairly accurate view of what is happening out there in the world.
-But there is something that greatly bothers me about the pandemic coverage in these papers.
+But there is something that greatly bothers me about the pandemic coverage in these prominent publications.
 I find very little in these papers about the fact that the corona pandemic is very probably our first real preview of the end of nature.

 Another thing that has been well documented is that there have been numerous pandemics in the last 100 years.
 Many of the books and articles about the new pandemics say that they are all part of the end of nature, part of the destruction of the natural world by just one species, Homo Sapiens.
 They all say that global warming and the death of the oceans, and the recently cascading death of birds and mammals and many other living organisms are part of the human caused death of nature that is now really and truly upon us.

 The pandemic that we are living through right now is no exception.
 It is not just some random, chance disaster that came out of nowhere.
-There are hundreds of scientific and popular articles out there that present loads of evidence that this pandemic and almost other pandemics arise from the human interference with and destruction of natural ecosystems.
-When life forms that have been the carriers of viruses for millennia are disrupted, the viruses that they carry look for new places to colonize.
+There are hundreds of scientific and popular articles out there that present loads of evidence that this pandemic and almost all other pandemics arise from the human interference with and destruction of natural ecosystems.
+When the various forms of life which have been the carriers of viruses for millennia are disrupted, the viruses that they carry look for new places to colonize.
 And when viruses are surrounded by humans invading their habitats, they latch on to human bodies for their new homes.

 David Quammen’s book Spillover is a long and detailed description of how disrupted ecosystems lead to pandemics.
 Below is just one short description from Quammen.